kialo/kubernetes_asyncio-stubs/Readme.md

 # kubernetes_asyncio-stubs

-Python type stubs for the [Kubernetes API client](https://github.com/borissmidt/kubernetes_asyncio.git).
+Python type stubs for the [Kubernetes API client](https://github.com/tomplus/kubernetes_asyncio.git).
 The code has been forked from [MaterializeInc/kubernetes-stubs](https://github.com/MaterializeInc/kubernetes-stubs.git).

-Stubs are contained in Git branches, which are named after the respective Kubernetes client version.
+At Kialo, we only have a single Kubernetes version in use at each time.
+For a simplified release process, we release new stubs versions only for that version.
+See tags for available list.

 ## Installation